 Focus Ireland and Bord Gáis Energy call on businesses across Ireland to sleep out and Shine A Light on homelessness

-Annual Shine a Light Night event returns this year on October 15th and appeals to business leaders, companies, employees and individuals to join virtual and in-person sleep out events across the country
+The annual Shine a Light Night event returns this year on October 15th and appeals to business leaders, companies, employees and individuals to join virtual and in-person sleep out events across the country

-Focus Ireland and Bord Gáis Energy are calling on members of the public, business leaders and companies across the country to sleep out for one night on Friday October 15th – to help raise funds for vital homelessness services.
-Recent figures from Focus Ireland report that 7,991 people are currently without a home in Ireland, with this year’s virtual sleeps outs in homes, gardens, school grounds, university campuses and at outdoor workspaces more important than ever.
+Focus Ireland and Bord Gáis Energy are calling on members of the public, business leaders and companies across the country to sleep out for one night on Friday October 15 - to help raise funds for vital homelessness services.
+Recent figures from Focus Ireland report that 7,991 people are currently without a home in Ireland, making this year’s virtual sleeps outs in homes, gardens, school grounds, university campuses and at outdoor workspaces more important than ever.

 Corporate support for Shine a Light Night is so important, as demand for Focus Ireland’s services has increased over the past year since the Covid-19 outbreak.
-This demand is expected to grow further as the economic impact of the virus continues to hit the country and impact the 7,991 people currently homeless in Ireland, including 2,148 children and 928 families in emergency accommodation.
-Bord Gáis Energy remains committed to its continued partnership with Focus Ireland, sponsoring the annual fundraising initiative – Shine A Light Night - for a third year; with both Focus Ireland, and Bord Gáis Energy, hoping that the virtual sleep-out options will make this year’s Shine a Light Night safe and accessible to as many people as possible.
+This demand is expected to grow further as the economic impact of the virus continues to hit the country and impacts the 7,991 people currently homeless in Ireland, including 2,148 children and 928 families in emergency accommodation.
+Bord Gáis Energy remains committed to its continued partnership with Focus Ireland, sponsoring the annual fundraising initiative – Shine a Light Night - for a third year; with both Focus Ireland, and Bord Gáis Energy, hoping that the virtual sleep-out options will make this year’s Shine a Light Night safe and accessible to as many people as possible.

 In line with Covid-19 guidelines, Focus Ireland and Bord Gáis Energy are exploring the feasibility of running in-person events with the hope of business leaders sleeping out in both Cork and Dublin.
 Event organisers are currently carrying out risk assessments at venues in both cities and will continue to monitor the Covid-19 situation with participants safety a priority.